Invest in Renewable Energy

 - Tier 3 systems shall maintain general liability insurance for personal injury and property damage in an amount of at least $1,000,000.
 For government entities, the policy coverage shall not exceed the entity’s maximum liability established by law and proof of self-insurance consistent with law shall satisfy this requirement.

 - Systems must comply with current City of Gainesville guidelines governing interconnection with the electric system and any subsequent revisions to these guidelines.
 Refer to GRU's Energy Delivery Service Guide for details.

 - Program details and rates are subject to change without notice.

 - Customer should consider getting a Solar Pathfinder report from the contractor that demonstrates that the PV system has a solar window of at least 70 percent and will not be shaded by trees, buildings or other structures.

 - All email correspondence must be sent to DL_Solar@gru.com and the subject line must be the address where the system is or will be located.

-- Contractor makes initial contact for new system(s) in an email.
-The Letter of Intent must be completed and include a specific location with a specific system size.
+- Contractor makes initial contact for new system(s) in an email with a Letter of Intent.
 This is to verify that the utility circuit has sufficient capacity for the system and to confirm the proposed PV installation is not oversized.